Skip to main content

 And it’s not enough to be reactive.
 You're too late if you only start offering APMs when they reach critical mass.
 By this point, your potential customers will already be spending money with your competitors that catered to their needs sooner.
 Instead, you must be proactive and work to get a deep understanding of the direction local trends are heading so you go beyond their expectations, delivering frictionless, first-class payment experiences.

 The challenge for merchants is knowing where to start getting this information.
 Nuances in the way people pay are subtle and not always apparent at first glance.
-And that’s where it helps to partner with experts who have that deep understanding of the local markets you operate in and work with you to understand and develop strategies to capture opportunities ahead of your competitors.
+And that’s where it helps to partner with experts who have a deep understanding of the local markets you operate in and work with you to understand and develop strategies to capture opportunities ahead of your competitors.

 You also need to make sure that your payments technology stack is suited for your business — allowing you to add new payment methods at speed and without creating additional complexity.
 Not all payment providers can do that.
 So make sure that you’re working with a provider that gives you the international coverage you need, as well as capabilities to adapt and evolve as your business develops.